yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/pages/group.md

 ##### Tong Cheng

 My name is Tong (Roxy) Cheng, and I am currently a second-year Master student in Biostatistics at Duke University.
 I hold a dual bachelor’s degree in mathematics and psychology from Boston University.
 I aim to develop impactful research projects that drive the creation of innovative medical treatments and therapies.
-In my free time, I enjoy playing video games, such as League of Legends, cooking, and reading
+In my free time, I enjoy playing video games, such as League of Legends, cooking, and reading.